MAKING THE RIGHT

-Baby clothes and baby furniture are sometimes available from the Macomb County Community Services Agency Community Action Centers*:
+Baby clothes and baby furniture are sometimes available from the Macomb Community Action Centers:

 Baby clothes are available at Childrens Resale Shops throughout Macomb County.
 Check the yellow pages for locations.

 Maternity clothes, baby layettes, infants clothing size 2 and under, high chairs, car seats, etc. are available for youth experiencing a crisis pregnancy.
-Proof of need is required (i.e., Medicaid*, etc.).
-Available from Birth Right of Macomb County*, (586) 254-5930.
+Proof of need is required (i.ge., Medicaid card, etc.).
+Available from Birth Right of Macomb County, (586) 254-5930.

 Website for Thrift Stores: http://www.thethriftshopper.com

 STEPping Stones is a quarterly newsletter about parenting issues.
-Available from CARE of SE Michigan* - Parent Education Program.
-Cost: $10.00/2 year subscription for mailing.
-To order, call (586) 541-0033 or visit their website at www.careofsem.com to obtain via e-mail.
+Available from CARE of SE Michigan - Parent Education Program.
+To obtain the newsletter free via e-mail or to view it online, go to: www.careofsem.com